jeffThompson/CreativeProgramming1/Week00_BootingUp/README.md

 ***

 ### INSPIRATION
 Each week, we'll look at examples of historical and contemporary makers who use code or whose work relates to the ideas we're talking about.
-They'll be shown with commentary in the assignment's video, but you can also find links in this section and (some of) the images in each week's `Images` folder:
+We'll talk about them in class and they'll be shown with commentary in the assignment's video, but you can also find links in this section and (some of) the images in each week's `Images` folder:

 * [Edward Pickering's](https://en.wikipedia.org/wiki/Edward_Charles_Pickering) human computers doing astronomical calculations
 * WPA's [Mathematical Tables Project](https://en.wikipedia.org/wiki/Mathematical_Tables_Project)